imazen/resizer-web/content/docs/git.md

 If you're not sharing code, simply use the NuGet packages to get the latest binaries automatically, and [configure Visual Studio to download sources and symbols](http://www.symbolsource.org/Public/Home/VisualStudio) automatically for debugging.

-## Why is the repository private?

-1. This repository has copyrighted image files (for unit tests) in the history that can't legally be 'published'.
-In the next major version I might start over with a fresh repository and rid myself of this problem.
-2. The repository structure is a bit confusing - The generated packages are greatly simplified and reduce the chance of errors.
-3. Each usable version gets a new release on NuGet and ImageResizing.Net immediately.
-The Git repo is not always in a consistent or building state, although I try to keep it that way.
-My build script creates and uploads new releases in minutes, so it's easier to email someone a hotfix link than directs them to the right git commit.

 ## Using a private key instead

 Instead of entering your password every time in SmartGit, you can create a private key and upload the public portion of that key to your GitHub profile.